Anant/Cassandra.Toolkit/log-analysis/automated-tarball-ingestion/README.md

       ```
       (substituting in the real path for the filebeat.yaml that was generated)

-# Testing
+## Testing
-- Requires python3 and pip3
+NOTE Currently out of date.
-- Then just run this
+Eventually would do
 ```
   pip3 install -r requirements.txt
   pip3 install -r test/requirements.txt
   cd test
-  python3 test/collect_logs_test.py
+  python3 ingest_tarball_test.py
 ```